 When Creepy Gets Creepier — Hotel Phillips

-If you haven’t read the story I wrote some years back about my hair-raising experience at Hotel Phillips in Kansas City, MO, you’ll want to check that out before you go further with the following tidbit.
+If you haven’t read the story I wrote some years back about my hair-raising experience at Hotel Phillips in Kansas City, MO, and that deathwalking experience, you’ll want to check that out before you go further with the following tidbit.

 Since I first published the account of my stay at Hotel Phillips, it has been the most-read post on Intentional Insights.
 It amuses me, but baffles me, even more, that of all the posts I’ve written, of all the personal things I’ve shared, this encounter gets the most traction.
 It happened years ago, I’ve not said anything else about it, and the story is in my book, Real Wyrd.
 As far as I’ve ever known, it’s just another weird story in the life of me.

 Back in 2012, the hotel Corporate Sales Manager wrote me, to learn if I’d written more about my experiences there.
 His note read more like damage control on the hotel than actual interest in anything I’ve done.
 I responded pleasantly that, no, I hadn’t written anything more, and thought nothing more of the exchange.

 See, I don’t really enjoy this kind of punch-through-paranormal experience.
 In fact, I set boundaries, especially in public places like hotels and hospitals, for this sort of exchange not to happen.
 Sometimes it does, despite my best efforts, and that’s just the life of a shaman.
 Regardless of whether I enjoy it, sometimes help must be given.